3 King Street and 92 Cheapside, EC2

 Atlas Assurance was founded in 1808 to transact life and fire insurance business and was absorbed by Royal Exchange Assurance in 1959.
 For much of its history, it was headquartered in this building, with the address as 92 Cheapside.

-The overall effect of this structure, especially from Cheapside, where the original work by Hopper is most prominent, is one of the most elegant in the City.
-The quality of classical balance is present in all the main elements: the details of the module, the arrangement of the parts and the proportions of the main space.
+The overall effect of this structure, especially from the corner of Cheapside and King Street, where the original work by Hopper is most prominent, is one of the most elegant in the City.
+The quality of classical balance is present in all the main elements: the details of the module, the arrangement of the parts and the proportions of the main volume.

-Starting with the basic module, it consists of a rusticated ground storey of arched window or portico opening.
+Starting with the vertical module, it consists of a rusticated ground storey of arched window or portico opening.
 Note the humane scale of the blocks and honesty of the channelling.
-Above this astylar floor, which terminates in a simple moulded fascia, rise two similar storeys where the module consists of a series of refined aediculated windows with alternating segmental and peaked pediments.
-At the corners, these are framed by coupled Doric (2nd storey) and Composite (3rd storey) pilasters.
+Above this astylar floor, which terminates in a simple moulded fascia, rise two similar storeys where the composition consists of a series of refined aediculated windows with segmental and peaked pediments.
+At the corners, these are framed by coupled Corinthian (second storey) and Composite (third storey) pilasters.

 The Cheapside aspect also features single pilasters between each window.
-The 2nd storey entablature is rich in moulding but with a plain frieze and cymatium, while the 3rd storey entablature is embellished by consoles supporting the terminating cornice, below a full-length and particularly light balustrade.
+The second-storey entablature is rich in moulding but with a plain frieze and cymatium, while the third-storey entablature is embellished by consoles supporting the terminating cornice, below a full-length balustraded parapet.